-Michael Palmieri represents major public and private companies as well as individuals in the financial services, healthcare, and other industries in connection with complex commercial litigations.
-His practice has particular emphasis on internal and government investigations and the representation of foreign litigants in U.S. discovery proceedings.
+Michael Palmieri represents major public and private companies as well as individuals in the financial services, healthcare, and other industries in connection with complex commercial litigation and internal and government investigations.
+He has a broad-based practice in federal and state courts, as well as before various arbitral tribunals.
+His practice has particular emphases on litigation and arbitration concerning closely-held companies, business torts, complex contractual disputes, bankruptcy litigation, business divorces, and securities claims.

 - Representation of an investor in connection with a long-term SEC investigation and trial pertaining to alleged insider trading and 13D violations.
 The case was appealed to the Third Circuit and the Supreme Court.